8 Best Paint Sprayer For Interior Walls: Reviewed & Compared

 Normally, they will be airless, so the same principles apply.
 The cup size will be smaller but should cover for smaller jobs.

-Best Spray Gun For Interior Walls
+Spray Gun Types For Interior Walls

 Firstly, smaller handheld paint sprayers are not up for the job.
 You will probably be constantly reloading your cup with more paint.
 This will take up time and effort.